iduarte/git-tutorial/GitHub-Workshop.md

 ```

-### D. TL;DR
+### D. TL;DR | For the impatient | Short recap

-The usual order of Git commands used for the impatient:
+Minimum set of commands required to setup a Git version control of a workspace/project.

-#### Create a local Git repository & Remote GitHub repository
+#### 1. Create a local Git repository & Remote GitHub repository

 **Required only once per project/folder**

 ```
-# Navigate to the project folder
+# Open a Terminal and navigate to the project folder
 cd /path/to/my/project/folder

-# 1. Create a Local Git
+# 1.1.
+Create a Local Git
 git init

-# 2. ONLINE | Create a GitHub repository (no README or any other files)
+# 1.2.
+ONLINE | Create a GitHub repository (no README or any other files)

-# 3. Link the local Git (myGitName) to the Remote GitHub
+# 1.3.
+Link the local Git (myGitName) to the Remote GitHub
 git remote add myGitName https://github.com/username/repositoryname

 ```

-#### Routine commands for fast Git update
+#### 2. Order of routine commands for fast Git version control

 ```
 # 1. Navigate to the directory where the local repository is set